DanielOaks/docstest-starwars/readme.md

 The [tutorial file](./tutorial.md) tells you how to make use of the [Star Wars API](https://swapi.dev/).

+Here are the live versions of [the extended page](https://danieloaks-docstest-starwars.netlify.app/) and [the tutorial page](https://danieloaks-docstest-starwars.netlify.app/test.html).

 Below are the decisions I made while putting this together, as well as some commentary along the way.